suzuki-shunsuke/deny-self-approve/README.md

 It dismisses self-approvals and triggers a CI failure if no external approver — someone who did not push commits to the pull request — approves the changes.

 We assume it's run in CI.
-The following GitHub Repository Branch Rulesets is useful to protect branches like default branches:
+The following GitHub Repository Branch Rulesets are useful to protect branches like default branches:

 - `Require a pull request before merging`
 - `Require status checks to pass`